vanbrandaos/dotfiles-windows/README.md

 	```
 	*This option install Ubuntu.
 You can use 'wsl --install -d <Distribution Name>' to set another distro.*

-* Option 2: If you just prefer a clean install
+* Option 2: If you just prefer a clean install (also for older versions of WSL)
 	- Enable WSL
 		```bash
 		    dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart